Educational tool · Based on modern veterinary aging research · Updated for 2026

 2 - 4 years

 Peak physical condition.
-Fully grown with a settled personality.
+Fully grown with a stable personality.
 Annual wellness exams, mental enrichment activities, and preventive dental care keep them thriving at this prime stage.

 Adult